markusahlstrand/authhero/README.md

 # authhero

-Monorepo for authhero containing the following apps:
+Monorepo for authhero containing the following packages:

+- authhero.
+The main package for authhero that handles authentication and API requests.
+- create-authhero, a CLI for creating authhero projects
+- adapter-interfaces, a package containing interfaces for creating adapters for authhero

+It also contains the following apps:

 - Manage, a web app for managing auth tenants